Muhammad M. Al-Saggaf: Career

-He worked for 30 for Saudi Aramco, moving through the ranks from a junior geophysicist to the rank of senior vice president, second only to the company's president.
+He worked for 30 years in Saudi Aramco, moving through the ranks from a junior geophysicist to the rank of senior vice president, second only to the company's president.

 Awards

 He has received international recognition in Geoscience and Petroleum Engineering, including the J. Clarence Karcher Award from the Society of Exploration Geophysicists (SEG), the Lester C. Uren Technical Excellence Award, and the Distinguished Member Award from the Society of Petroleum Engineers (SPE), the Eisenhower Fellowship., and the LEWAS women empowerment award.

 KFUPM Transformation

 KFUPM was spun off by the government and became independent in 2020.
 This was the time at which Al-Saggaf was brought in as president to lead a broad transformation of the university.
 Some of the key changes at KFUPM include the following:

-Improved the global ranking from #200 in 2020 to #101 globally, and to Top-100 globally in all Engineering disciplines: Petroleum #5, Minerals & Mining #8, Civil & Structural #37, Chemical #48, Mechanical & Astronautical #54, Data and AI #58, and Electrical #62.
-Moreover, it has been recognized by the National Academy of Inventors as #4 worldwide in US granted patents, ahead of well established universities such as Stanford and Harvard.
+Improved the global ranking from #200 in 2020 to #63 globally, and to Top-100 globally in all Engineering disciplines: Petroleum #4, Minerals & Mining #15, Civil & Structural #51, Chemical #58, Mechanical & Astronautical #73, and Electrical #73.
+Moreover, it has been recognized by the National Academy of Inventors as #2 worldwide in US granted patents, ahead of well established universities such as Stanford and Harvard.

 Introduced the AI+X^{®} platform (train students on Artificial Intelligence then build their major on it).
 All academic programs since 2020 are based on this platform, which includes courses in AI + Machine Learning, Data Science + Big Data, Business + Entrepreneurship, and Career Essentials for all students.

-Launched over 90 new programs in future-facing disciplines, including: 41 industry-focused interdisciplinary master’s (MX) programs to help expand the global economic base, in artificial intelligence, cybersecurity, renewable energy, smart cities, nuclear engineering, etc.; Eight undergraduate departments and programs, including Control & Instrumentation Engineering, Materials Science & Engineering, Bioengineering, Environmental Science & Engineering, Smart & Sustainable Cities, Integrated Design, Electrical Engineering and physics, and mining science & engineering; 42 undergraduate interdisciplinary concentrations (CX) in key sectors, such as renewables, hydrogen mobility, non-metallics, quantum computing, nuclear power, etc.
+Launched over 100 new programs in future-facing disciplines, including: 45 industry-focused interdisciplinary master’s programs to help expand the global economic base, in artificial intelligence, cybersecurity, renewable energy, smart cities, nuclear engineering, etc.; Eight undergraduate departments and programs, including Control & Instrumentation Engineering, Materials Science & Engineering, Bioengineering, Environmental Science & Engineering, Smart & Sustainable Cities, Integrated Design, Electrical Engineering and physics, and mining science & engineering; 43 undergraduate interdisciplinary concentrations (CX) in key sectors, such as renewables, hydrogen mobility, non-metallics, quantum computing, nuclear power, etc.

-Increased the number of post-doctoral fellows (postdocs) several folds, and increased the number of graduate students from 12% to 30% of the student population, and their diversity to 67 countries from a very limited number of countries of origin previously.
+Increased the number of post-doctoral fellows (postdocs) several folds, and increased the number of graduate students from 12% to 40% of the student population, and their diversity to 80+ countries from a very limited number of countries of origin previously.
 Also, changed the graduate program to allow direct admission to the PhD, in line with the practices of top international universities.

-Opened all graduate and undergraduate programs to females for the first time at KFUPM, admitting female students in a completely meritorious process, and with the distinction of having highest intake of females in engineering anywhere in the world (50%).
-Also, attracted top-notch female faculty and professionals in various positions and colleges, up from a very small number that used to be limited to the clinic.
+He oversaw the opening of undergraduate and graduate programs at KFUPM to female students.
+Female students were admitted through a merit-based process, with women comprising 40-50% of the engineering intake.
+During this period, the university increased the recruitment of female faculty and professionals across various colleges, beyond roles previously limited to the clinic.